cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   http://kryptosproject.sourceforge.net/  (new)
   Kryptos is an open source project begun at the George Mason University.
-  Kryptos is educational software for teaching cryptography with a static GUI, but many modern algorithms, which can orgin from different dynamcally chosable crypto librries.
+  Kryptos is educational software for teaching cryptography with a static GUI, but many modern algorithms, which can origin from different dynamically selectable crypto libraries.
   It has no cryptanalysis functions.
   The current version Kryptos 3.01 was released in December 2006 and requires .NET Framework 2.0.